Rubberazer/JETGPIO/README.md

   - JETSON NANO and TX1

-  - (BETA) JETSON ORIN NANO and ORIN NX
+  - JETSON ORIN NANO and ORIN NX

 - GPIO control of all the header pinout as input or output.
 Low latency, see also [The need for speed](#the-need-for-speed) below for some more information on this